mhartl/pivotal-github/README.md

 Because of the way options are chained, passing `--ff` or `--no-log` to `git story-merge` will override the `--no-ff` or `--log` flags (respectively) and thus restore the default behavior of `git merge`.

 Finally, experience shows that it's easy to forget to mark a story finished when making the final commit.
-As a reminder, the `git story-merge` command exits with a warning if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished' or 'Delivered').
+As a reminder, the `git story-merge` command exits with a warning if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished', 'Delivered', 'Fixes', or 'Fixed').
 This behavior can be overriden with the `--run` option.
 (I wanted to use `-f` and `--force`, but those interact badly with the default `git merge` options.)

 #### Options